If your dog training business website doesn’t sell– if it doesn’t get ’em to pick up the phone and call you– you’re dead.

 Here’s how the process works:

 First, you’ll need to schedule a call with me.
 Don’t worry, it’s simple and unobtrusive.
 Just use my calendar app and pick a day and time that works well for you.
+This call is free.
+If you’re booking a call about anything else you will be billed at my normal rate of $300/hour.

 Once you’ve booked your free consultation, our initial call will be about 30 minutes.
 I’ll listen to you as you explain your business and we’ll see if we’re a good fit for each other.